Overview

 Checklist

-3. Use headings.
+- Use headings.
 Headings create a virtual table of contents, allowing screen readers (software programs that read the text to blind or visually impaired users) to jump from one section to another, rather than having to read the entire document from start to finish.
-Headings should be applied using the built-in Styles pane for functionality; do not just bolding or enlarge text for accessibility.
+Headings must be applied using the built-in Styles pane for functionality; do not just bold or enlarge text.
 Use Heading 1 for the most important topic, followed by Heading 2, Heading 3, etc. Headings also create good structure and a more visually organized document, making it easier for everyone to read.

 Outcome